citadel-tech/coinswap/docs/maker-cli.md

 []
 ```

-As mentioned above -> we have not paritcipated in any coinswap till now, thus have no unsuccessfull coinswap currently -> thus we have no `contract utxos` and have no balance in this category as shown:
+As mentioned above -> we have not participated in any coinswap till now, thus have no unsuccessful coinswap currently -> thus we have no `contract utxos` and have no balance in this category as shown:

 ```bash
 $  ./maker-cli  get-balances